-Fast, all of you, upon seeing it [the new crescent moon] and end your fast upon seeing it; if it is obscured by cloud, then determine for it [thirty].2
+Fast, all of you, upon seeing it [the new crescent moon] and end your fast upon seeing it; if it is obscured by cloud, then determine for it [thirty].1

 1. Determining the beginning and end of Ramadan on the basis of calculated crescent visibility is perfectly legitimate according to the Shari'ah, as has been argued by many Muslim jurists for centuries from the earliest period of Islam (that of the Salaf).
-This is especially true now, given that calculations of new crescent visibility are extremely accurate (99-100%), having been checked and validated repeatedly over decades.
-2. The pro-calculation jurists derived support for this position from the saying of the Prophet صلى الله عليه وسلم himself:
+This is especially true now, given that calculations of new crescent visibility are extremely accurate (99-100%), and have been checked and validated repeatedly over the past few decades.
+2. Some of those pro-calculation jurists derived support for this position from the saying of the Prophet صلى الله عليه وسلم himself: